 - The Smurfette Principle: Until Tara and Glenn joins her, Abraham and Eugene.

-- What the Hell, Hero?: Calls Glenn out for pushing Tara so hard and says that he's only doing so because Tara feels that she owes Glenn.
+- What the Hell, Hero?: Rosita calls Glenn out for pushing Tara so hard, telling him that he's only doing so because Tara feels that she owes Glenn.

 - Who Wears Short Shorts?: Which shows She's Got Legs.